Crack! Oh My Back!

 - In The Incredibles, Bob Parr aka Mr. Incredible realizes that time and age have gotten the better of him as his back cracks and seizes during his fight with the Omnidroid.
 The Omnidroid then tries to tear him in half but fixes his back instead.

-- There's a similar joke in James and the Giant Peach.
-The character is being stretched on a rack and in the middle of being tortured he says "Ooh, that one felt kind of good!"
+- One joke in James and the Giant Peach.
+A character is being stretched on a rack and in the middle of being tortured he says "Ooh, that one felt kind of good!"